 Starting our day with a view of Beit Shemesh, the town to which the Ark of the Covenant was taken after it was high jacked by the Philistines, will set the tone of our continued travel.
 Following this majestic panorama, we have planned an exciting trip on ATV (all-terrains vehicle) in the Judea Mountains, a mountainous ring which also encompasses the Eternal City of Jerusalem.
 We’ll continue on our way through the Valley of Elah, remembered by many as the site where the biblical fight between David, before he was king, and the giant Goliath took place.

-After a refreshing and satisfying lunch, we will be participating in archaeological excavation seminars in the caves of the Beit Govrin and Maresha National Park, coves which once lay underneath Hellenistic residencies.
+After a refreshing and satisfying lunch during the amazing 10 days journey of Israel, we will be participating in archaeological excavation seminars in the caves of the Beit Govrin and Maresha National Park, coves which once lay underneath Hellenistic residencies.

 Overnight: Tel Aviv.

 As we leave Tel Aviv on this morning with our luggage, we will not part from the gorgeously bucking Mediterranean coast, making our way to Caesarea, where we will observe the magnificent ruins of King Herod’s showcase port city, carry on the story of Saint Peter as we recount his conversion of Cornelius’ household (covered in Acts 10:24).
 Caesarea was also the scene of Saint Paul’s imprisonment (as told in Acts 23:35), his appearance before King Agrippa and his departure for Rome (Acts 25:13-26:32).
 Unsurprisingly, this once great city figures centrally in the history of early Christianity as home to the Church patriarch Eusebius.